wotakumoe/wotaku/guides/manga/madokami.md

 ---
-title: Madokami Joining Guide
+title: Madokami Guide
 customDescription: The Joining guide for Madokami through IRC.
 Also how to download stuff from Madokami.
 outline: [2,3]
 ---

-# Madokami Joining Guide
+# Madokami Guide

 <br>